Chapter Twenty Eight

 “Stay close and keep your eyes open,” cautioned Henry, as they ascended the stairs to the back porch and quietly entered the door leading to the pantries.

-Less than a week ago a crew of over a hundred men and women had worked from sun up to sun down to renovate the south wing, great hall and several other necessary rooms.
+Less than a month ago a crew of over a hundred men and women had worked from sun up to sun down to renovate the south wing, great hall and several other necessary rooms.
 They had washed, repaired, and painted the walls.
-Fresh carpet or linoleum had replaced the old, the kitchen and huge pantries had been renovated and stocked with food and supplies in anticipation of Caroline’s arrival.
+New carpet or linoleum had replaced the old, the kitchen and huge pantries had been renovated and stocked with food and supplies in anticipation of Caroline’s arrival.

 The rooms were now totally trashed!
 Food and other supplies had been ground into the linoleum.
 In other rooms, the furnishings were smashed or overturned.
 Irreplaceable portraits had been torn off the walls and slashed to ribbons.
 Filthy, sick innuendoes had been written everywhere.
 Guns in hand, Henry and his deputies scoured all the downstairs rooms closest to the house’s southern wing, only to see more damage.

 Cautiously they made their way to the attic room where they’d seen the light.
 The only things that didn’t belong, were the footprints showing that two people had recently been there!
 Nothing looked as if it had been disturbed, and as far as they could figure, they were now the only people in the whole place.

 Hours later, sitting around the kitchen table eating turkey and cheese sandwiches, and drinking coffee, Ben was the one that finally asked the question utmost on their minds.
 Who had vandalized Caroline’s place and why!

 “I just don’t get it,” Ben said thoughtfully.
 “The place sets empty for years.
 No one even bothers to go near it.
 But, the minute Caroline spends a small fortune cleaning and repairing parts of the house.
 Some malicious malcontent destroys

 “Or maybe it does,” said Karr.
 “What if whoever vandalized Caroline’s house, saw us going into Mary’s castle yesterday?
 While in the attic today, I noticed you could see practically everything in the garden, including the castle, from the attic windows.”